 Can I slaughter the cattle myself?

 It is lawful for your cattle to be slaughtered on your farm by you, as long as you observe certain requirements.

 You must have the necessary skills and training to ensure that you slaughter the animals humanely.
 Also you need to have the necessary equipment and be sure that you can use it competently.

 It is an offence under the Animal Welfare Act 2006 to cause unnecessary suffering to any animal.

-The Welfare of Animals at the Time of Killing Regulations 2015 and EU Regulation (EC) No 1099/2009 on the protection of animals at the time of killing create offences for failing to comply with provisions relating to restraining, stunning and killing.
+The Welfare of Animals at the Time of Killing Regulations 2015 and Regulation (EC) No 1099/2009 on the protection of animals at the time of killing create offences for failing to comply with provisions relating to restraining, stunning and killing.
 Unless you are using a firearm to kill cattle, you must restrain them.
 The Regulations also make it an offence to cause or permit any avoidable excitement, pain or suffering to any animal or bird during the slaughter or killing process.

 Under these Regulations, religious slaughter is only permitted in approved slaughterhouses, as all on-farm kills must be stunned before bleeding.